Taxman123.com logo

 People are often moving their job or business into their homes.

-With internet businesses and e-bay marketers etc. it gets confusing who is a ligit business or just a casual seller.
+With internet businesses and e-bay marketers etc. it gets confusing who is a legit business or just a casual seller.

 There are people doing online business such as medical transcriptionists or text editing, computer work such as software design, CAD etc. or selling crafts on the web.